Tamburasca/WDR3_concert_downloader/README.md

 url = https://www1.wdr.de/radio/wdr3/programm/sendungen/wdr3-konzert/konzertplayer-klassik-tage-alter-musik-in-herne-concerto-romano-alessandro-quarta-100.html

-Note: if multiple mp3 media objects are available on the website provided, all files will be downloaded and named according the scheme file.mp3, file(1).mp3, file(2).mp3, etc. in the order the objects are encountered in the html soup scan.
+Note: if multiple mp3 media objects are available on the website provided, all files will be downloaded in the order the objects are encountered in the html soup scan.
+The naming of the downloaded files follows the scheme file.mp3 and file_n.mp3, n being the consecutive number, starting at 1.

 Note: this downloader is not supported by the WDR broadcasting organization, thus is inofficial!
 The current application supplements